Category - Soils

 Effect of pH on soil CEC

-The charge of some of the soil components that contribute to the CEC is affected by the soil pH.
+The electrical charge of some of the soil components that contribute to the CEC is affected by the pH of the soil.

 Accuracy of CEC Measurement by the Laboratory